-Before the start of the 1940 season, the right field wall was moved in 20 feet shortening the outfield fence from 325 to 302 feet in right field and 402 to 380 feet in right-center field.
+Prior to the start of the 1940 season, the right field wall was moved in 20 feet shortening the outfield fence from 325 to 302 feet in right field and 402 to 380 feet in right-center field.
 Bullpens for the Red Sox and the visiting team were placed in the area created between the stands and the outfield wall, replacing the original ones in foul territory.
-The “Green Monster” was created in 1947 when the advertisements were removed from the left field wall and it was painted dark green.
-On June 13, 1947 the first Red Sox night game was played at Fenway Park when the team beat the Chicago White Sox.
+A small upper deck was added to the ballpark in 1946 slightly increasing the seating capacity.
+In 1947 the left field wall was stripped of all ads and painted dark green, thus creating the “Green Monster.”
+On June 13, 1947 the first night game was played at Fenway Park when the Red Sox beat the Chicago White Sox.

 For almost three decades there were few changes at Fenway Park.
-After the 1975 season a new $1.5 million electronic scoreboard was erected behind the bleachers in centerfield and the press box was enlarged, enclosed in glass and air-conditioned.
+Following the 1975 season a new $1.5 million electronic scoreboard was erected behind the bleachers in centerfield and the press box was enlarged, enclosed in glass and air-conditioned.
 The same year, the tin that made up the “Green Monster” was replaced by a hard plastic surface.
 In the early 1980s 44 luxury boxes were added at the ballpark, down the first and third base lines.
 Additional seating was also placed along the right-field roof, creating a small upper deck of several rows.
 In 1988 a new color video/scoreboard was installed replacing the one installed in 1975.
 Also, the existing pressbox was replaced with luxury boxes, known as the 600 Club, and the press area was rebuilt above the 600 Club.